Dead List: The Elderly in Horror Movies

 Ghost Story (1981)

-The last hurrah for silver screen legends Douglas Fairbanks Jr (Edward Wanderley), Fred Astaire (Rickey Hawthorne), and Melvyn Douglas (Dr. John Jaffrey), plus the inclusion of noted British thespian John Housman (Sears James) provided real gravitas to this adaptation of the best selling novel by Peter Straub.
 The four successful elderly gentlemen have formed a secret society club and harbor a dark secret from 50 years ago.
+A young woman (Alice Krige) died when Edward tried to silence her about a tryst that they had proved him impotent.
 When one of Edward’s sons dies leaping out a window from a perceived demon, and then Edward himself dies falling off a bridge, the surviving men realize that their past has come to catch up with them in the form of a vengeful ghost.
-This is an example of using aging as a time to reflect upon your past actions, and how they can stay with you for your whole life.
+This is an example of using aging as a time to reflect upon your past actions.
+The Legacy can stay with you forever.

 Regrets?
 I’ve had a few…